CodeSizzler/AZ-204/Module 1 - Develop Azure Infrastructure as a Service compute solution/Demo 2 - Create Azure Resource Manager templates by using Visual Studio Code.md

   <p>New-AzResourceGroup -Name $resourceGroupName -Location "$location"</p>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-002/7.png"/>
 <p>8.
 Once you created the resource group, now update the template file you have save early by using the following command.</p>
-<p>New-AzResourceGroupDeplyment -ResourceGroupName $resourceGroupName -TemplateFile "$Home/azuredeploy.json"</p>
+<p>New-AzResourceGroupDeployment -ResourceGroupName $resourceGroupName -TemplateFile "$Home/azuredeploy.json"</p>
 <img src="https://codesizzlergit.blob.core.windows.net/az203-002/8.png"/>
 <p>9.The storage account name and the storage URL in the outputs section are highlighted on the screenshot.
 You need the storage account name in the next step.</p>
 <p>Now run the following command in the powershell to list the newly created storage account</p>